The Power of Customers’ Mindset

 In particular, social psychologists have identified two distinct mindsets that are relevant to how consumers make decisions when choosing among large sets of related products: abstract and concrete.
 An abstract mindset encourages people to think in a more broad and general way.
 Consumers in an abstract mindset who face an array of related products will focus more on the shared product attributes associated with an overarching purpose — for example, the general category of hair care or car maintenance.
 Conversely, a concrete mindset draws attention to lower-level details and attributes associated with execution or usage; consumers in a concrete mindset will thus focus on factors that differentiate between products.

 In our research, we examined how abstract versus concrete mindsets affected consumers’ purchase decisions.
 (The research results are described in detail in a working paper called “The Role of Abstract and Concrete Mindsets on the Purchase of Products from Adjacent Categories.”)
 In a series of experiments, we found that mindset matters.
 When consumers must decide whether or not to make purchases from a variety of related but different product categories — such as toothpaste, mouthwash and dental floss in an array of oral care products — an abstract mindset increases the number of products consumers select.
+But the reverse occurs when consumers choose among products that are similar enough that consumers could substitute one for another — such as a variety of beverages.
+In those cases, a concrete mindset increases the number of products consumers want to buy.

 Topics